Skip to main content

 However, some applications don’t want to use the cloud-platform custom default error pages from the Nginx ingress controller but need to be served their own custom error pages.
 This can be achieved by implementing own custom default backend in a namespace.

-First create a docker image containing custom HTTP error pages using the example from the ingress-nginx, or simplified version of that created by the cloud platform team.
+First, create a docker image containing custom HTTP error pages using the example from the ingress-nginx, or simplified version created by the cloud platform team.

 Using this custom-default-backend example from ingress-nginx, create a service and deployment of the error pages container in your namespace.

-To create Deployment and Service manually use this below command:
+To create Deployment and Service manually, use the command below:

 $ kubectl -n ${namespace} create -f custom-default-backend.yaml